JANMAY007/Installer/README.md

 # Installer
+Go to the directory where the file is and just write in terminal pyinstaller install.py
-GUI for installing Python Package, just write package name and it goes on...
+GUI for installing Python Package will be ready.
+Just write package name and it goes on...